 Q. Do I have to buy a chip (or tuner) for dyno tuning?

-A. 86-93 Mustangs can sometimes be tuned fairly well with just an "Mechanical tune" using an adjustable fuel pressure regulator and a timing light, IF the MAF is calibrated correctly, and is in the FACTORY LOCATION, and 30lb or smaller fuel injectors are being used.
-All other Mustangs require a chip or flash tuner to make proper tuning changes.
+A. 86-93 Mustangs can sometimes be tuned fairly well with just an "Mechanical tune" using an adjustable fuel pressure regulator and a timing light, IF the MAF is calibrated correctly, and is in the FACTORY LOCATION, and 24lb/hr or smaller fuel injectors are being used.
+ALL OTHER MUSTANGS require a chip or flash tuner to make proper tuning changes.
 ALL MUSTANGS WITH COLD AIR INTAKES WITH A BEND IN THE TUBING IN FRONT OF THE AIR METER WILL HAVE A MUCH BETTER TUNE RESULT IF A FULL COMPUTER TUNE IS DONE.

 Q. I already have a chip (or Flash Tuner).
 Do I have to by a new one?

 A. It depends on what brand you have.
 We can re-write SCT brand chips and XCalibrator or Live-Wire Flash tuners.
 We can also re-burn Moates chips for 1995 and older vehicles.
 If you have another brand of chip we cannot re-write it.
 You will have to purchase a new chip.
+A $100 software license fee is included in the price of the chips we sell.
+If you supply your own chip you will still be required to pay $100 for the software license.
 There is a $50 charge to remove & reinstall your computer and chip for tuning.
 If you have a Diablo Predator we can make adjustments to the Wide Open Throttle (WOT) fuel and timing using the on-screen adjustment in the handheld unit.
 More involved tuning will require a switch to the SCT XCalibrator-3.
-SCT no longer supports XCalibrator-1 software so we will be unable to tune your vehicle if you bring an Xcal 1 to us and you will be required to upgrade to an Xcalibrator-3.
+SCT no longer supports XCalibrator-1 software so we will be unable to tune your vehicle if you bring an Xcal 1 to us and you will be required to upgrade to an Xcal-4.
 If you bring us an XCalibrator tuner that is more than 3 years old you may be charged a small fee to upgrade it to the latest firmware.

 Q. If I modify my car after it is tuned, what does it cost to re-tune it?